dftbplus/recipes/docs/interfaces/ase/fileio/fileio.rst

     if __name__ == "__main__":
         main()

 The script shown causes ASE to generate appropriate input files for each step of the geometry optimization.
 Note that this can lead to heavy file-IO and thus a significant increase in wallclock time, depending on the speed of the storage used.
+Additionally, the self-consistency is started from fresh for each structure, substantially increasing the number of SCC cycles.
 Therefore it is advisable to perform such calculations on a ramdisk or even better via :ref:`sec-sockets`.